neondatabase/website/content/docs/guides/partner-intro.md

 <DetailIconCards>

-<a href="/docs/guides/partner-get-started" description="Learn the essentials for integrating with Neon" icon="check">Getting started</a>
+<a href="/docs/guides/partner-get-started" description="Learn the essentials for integrating with Neon" icon="import">Get started</a>

 <a href="/docs/reference/api-reference" description="Integrate using the Neon API" icon="transactions">Neon API</a>